I am somewhat at odds with “The 48 Laws of Power“.

 ✘ Law 3: Conceal your intentions.

-✔ Law 3: You will rarely be able to be honest 100% of the times, but most people can smell fakeness and lies.
+✔ Law 3: You will rarely be able to be honest 100% of the times, but that’s not an excuse not to try to be as honest as possible.

-Strive to align your values, words and actions so that you can come across as a man of honor
+Strive to align your values, words and actions so that you can act, be and slowly become a man of honor

 ✘ Law 4: Always say less than necessary.